 Marriott and Google Discuss AI Production Challenges

-At the Skift Data + AI Summit 2026, Colin Coleman, SVP - Enterprise Data, Analytics, and AI at Marriott International, and Joff Romoff, Global Head - Travel & Hospitality at Google Cloud, participated in an Ask Me Anything moderated by Seth Borko, Skift, according to Skift.
-According to Skift, both speakers argued that launching pilots is relatively easy while scaling to production is the hard part, and they pointed to people and workflow barriers rather than model capability as the primary blockers.
-Romoff cited examples: a large European hotel company cut call response time by about 75% through conversational call-data automation, and Air France reduced development time about 35% using Google Cloud's Gemini to centralize fragmented data sources.
-Coleman warned that automating tasks as they exist risks preserving broken workflows, saying "This isn't about automation."
+At the Skift Data + AI Summit 2026 in New York, Colin Coleman, Marriott's SVP of enterprise data, analytics, and AI, and Joff Romoff, Google Cloud's global head of travel and hospitality, joined a session moderated by Skift's Seth Borko, Skift reported.
+Both argued that launching AI pilots is relatively easy while scaling to production is the hard part, and they pointed to people and workflow barriers rather than model capability as the main blockers.
+Romoff cited examples reported by Skift: a large European hotel company cut call response time by about 75% through conversational call-data automation, and Air France reduced development time about 35% using Google Cloud's Gemini to centralize fragmented data sources.
+Coleman, who runs data across roughly 9,900 properties and 30-plus brands, warned that automating tasks as they exist can lock in broken workflows, saying, "This isn't about automation."

 What happened